What is Merger Arbitrage?

 - Sometimes trades exploit the market using these strategies.
 Many strategies are purely speculative in nature and is a form of gambling and hence may take the stock prices to a level that cannot be explained by the fundamentals of the company.

-- As these strategies are mainly used by hedge funds that have strong financial muscles, their actions affect the market by a huge margin as they operate through bulk transactions.
+- As these strategies are mainly used by hedge funds that have strong financial muscles, their actions affect the market by a considerable margin as they operate through bulk transactions.

 The merger arbitrage can be purely speculative or based on pricing inefficiency among different markets.
-The non-equilibrium state may not exist for a long time so the arbitrage transaction needs to be executed fast enough before the pricing inefficiencies disappear as rational investors may bring the stock prices to their actual levels.
+The non-equilibrium state may not exist for a long time.
+Hence, the arbitrage transaction needs to be executed fast enough before the pricing inefficiencies disappear as rational investors may bring the stock prices to their actual levels.